16 Fantastic Day Trips from Paris by Train

 This castle is what art lovers’ dreams are made of.
 The grounds house two castles, the Petite Château and the Grand Château.
 The first was built in the 16th century, and the second, larger building was created in the 19th century.

 The Duke of Aumale created this masterpiece to house his beloved collection of art and books.
-In the late 1800s, he gifted the castle and his collections to the Institut de France, on the condition that on his death, the museum be opened to the public and that its layout is preserved.
+In the late 1800s, he gifted the castle and his collections to the Institut de France, on the condition that on his death, the museum be opened to the public and that its layout be preserved.

 Lucky for us, now the Château de Chantilly is open to the public, so take advantage and tour the picturesque castle!
-Make sure to check out the second largest art collection of paintings in all of France (after the famed Louvre).
+Make sure to check out the second-largest art collection of paintings in all of France (after the famed Louvre).

-The castle’s bedrooms are what you would expect, pure opulence with detailed gold accents all around and stunning chandeliers.
+The castle’s bedrooms are what you would expect, pure opulence with detailed gold accents all around and over-the-top chandeliers.
 The Reading Room is another area you won’t want to miss featuring the Duke’s famous book collection.

 Train stations: Paris Gare du Nord to Trains to Chantilly Gouvieux train station; trains depart hourly.